Western Brook Pond Day Hike

 - Sweater and trousers will usually be required at the top, even if it is warm and sunny below.

 - Wear comfortable and sturdy footwear.
-Well broken-in hiking boots are recommended.
+Well broken-in hiking boots are strongly recommended.
+Barefoot, sandals, heels or tennis shoes are not appropriate.

 DepartureOut East Adventures Centre located at 12 West Link Rd, Rocky Harbour